Environmental Health

 Other useful links:

 Managing Food Safely – Food Safety Management or HACCP is all about what you do to manage how food is produced in your business, to make sure it is safe to eat.
-You might be asked to put together a “food safety management system” and keep up to date records relating to your procedures.

-For more information visit the Food Standards Agency's 'Hazard Analysis and Critical Control Point (HACCP)' page
+For more information visit the Food Standards Agency's 'Hazard Analysis and Critical Control Point (HACCP)' page.

 When you produce food for sale you need to make sure that it will be safe to eat at the end of its allocated shelf life to prevent harmful food poisoning bacteria being present and causing any illness to the consumer.